Title: On the Wings of Unexpected Change

 Sighing in defeat, John lay down.
 He really, really missed his thumbs.
 And his voice.
-And the ability to eat whatever the hell he wanted.
-Oh… and taking a piss without having to find one of the ten thousand year old plants to water.
+Plus the ability to eat whatever the hell he wanted.
+Oh… and taking a piss without having to find one of the ten-thousand-year-old plants to water.
 The less said about that experience, the better.
 He wasn’t going to think about any other bodily function.
 Nope.

 “Major, I think we need to get someone from medical down to take a look at you.
 They are already examining Beckett and Kusanagi, but we need to make sure that everything is okay with you as well,” McKay informed him.